elena-chiculita/PieShine/README.md

 [light.set_bri(255) for light in bridge.lights.values()]
 ```

-Access all the groups from the setup

-Each of the following four will do:
+* Access all the groups from the setup (one of the following will do):

 ```python
 for group in bridge.groups.values():